-You’re in business, you make money, you get it, but how do you know if what you’re spending on marketing is actually making a difference to your bottom line?
-I mean, you haven’t made shedloads of cash yet and even if you had why should you throw it all at some digital agency full of spotty undergrads and hipster looking folks (no offence to my good friends) to spin some fancy reports and drain away thousands more each month?
+You’re in business, you make money; you get it, but how do you know if what you’re spending on marketing is making a difference to your bottom line?
+I mean, you haven’t made shed loads of cash yet, and even if you had why should you throw it all at some digital agency full of spotty undergrads and hipster-looking folks (no offense to my good friends) to spin some fancy reports and drain away thousands more each month?

-Or perhaps you can’t afford an agency in the first place and every penny is carefully authorised and vetted by you, after all, you know your business better than anyone else.
-Well, let me tell you a secret, share the secret sauce, spill the beans so to speak…
+Or perhaps you can’t afford an agency in the first place and every penny is carefully authorized and vetted by you, you know your business better than anyone else.
+Well, let me tell you a secret, share the secret sauce, spill the beans, so to speak…

 There is no secret sauce!

-Yep, no secret sauce, but there is a solid foundation on which you can check that your marketing spend is working effectively for your business.
-It is a method used by agencies, marketing experts and global brands alike, read on and I’ll share it with you…
+Yep, no secret sauce, but there is a solid foundation on which you can check that your marketing spending works effectively for your business.
+It is a method used by agencies, marketing experts, and global brands alike.
+Read on and I’ll share it with you...

-In successful businesses large and small everything follows a simple, repeating pattern of:
+In successful businesses large and small everything follows a simple, repeating pattern:

 3. Strategy and tactics

-It starts with Where is your business now? (situation) Where do you want to be? (objectives), How do we get there (strategy and tactics) and then, Are we there yet? (evaluation), or how I like to say, SOSE, so in a way it is secret sauce, imagine Michael Cain in The Italian Job saying ‘sauce’ in his inimitable London accent and then we’re on the right page ;-).
+It starts with Where is your business now? (situation) Where do you want to be? (objectives), How do we get there (strategy and tactics) and then, Are We There Yet? (evaluation), or how I like to say, SOSE, so in a way, it is the secret sauce, imagine Michael Cain in The Italian Job saying 'sauce’ in his inimitable London accent and then we’re on the right page ;-).

-Back to business, so we have a marketing strategy for getting our business out there with an objective, let’s say we want to generate leads from our website for example, we may have a mixture of tactics – social media, email campaigns to our database and those hipsters at the SEO agency making our website rank higher in Google, all trying to drive customers to the website and help us to achieve our objective of generating more enquiries via our website, it’s all costing money so how do we measure it, come on get to it!
+Back to business, so we have a marketing strategy for getting our business out there with an aim, let’s say we want to generate leads from our website, for example, we may have a mixture of tactics - social media, email campaigns to our database and those hipsters at the SEO agency making our website rank higher in Google, all trying to drive customers to the website and help us achieve our aim of generating more inquiries via our website, it’s all costing money so how do we measure it, come on get to it!

 So here goes… First, if you haven’t done so already you set up Google Analytics on your website, in Google Analytics you can set your business objectives as 'conversion goals’.

-Next you define the buttons you can press for each of the tactics that could make a difference, so in the above example we had SEO, Email and Social, the buttons (metrics) will be things that we can play around with to measure/evaluate the outcomes quite easily, such as frequency of posts on social media, number of inbound links in SEO, or click through rate CTR in email campaigns.
+Next, you define the buttons you can press for each of the tactics that could make a difference, so in the above example we had SEO, Email, and Social, the buttons (metrics) will be things that we can experiment with to measure/evaluate the outcomes easily, such as frequency of posts on social media, the number of inbound links in SEO, or click-through rate CTR in email campaigns.

-There are lots of these metrics you can use so it’s worth taking some time to research what works for your business.
+There are lots of metrics you can use, so it’s worth taking some time to research what works for your business.

-Once you have these the next step is to carry out some activity then evaluate it.
+Once you have these the next step is to carry out some activity, then test it.
 Google Analytics will show you the number of times your objectives have been reached but even better, what percentage input each of the channels had on conversions, so, for example, it might look like this:

-Armed with this data we can then play with the buttons on our social media activity, more posts, paid adverts etc. to increase traffic to the website from social media, then, and this is the good bit, we can measure the impact the increase in traffic has had on achieving the objective.
+Armed with this data we can then play with the buttons on our social media activity, more posts, paid adverts, etc. to increase traffic to the website from social media and this is the good bit, we can measure the impact of the increase in traffic has had on achieving the aim.

-It could be that we get 50% more traffic by spending money on Twitter ads but it doesn’t increase the number of leads generated or improve the social media percentage, so we can stop that spend and put the money somewhere else where it is more effective.
+Maybe we get 50% more traffic by spending money on Twitter ads but it doesn’t increase the number of leads generated or improve the social media percentage, so we can stop that spending and put the money somewhere else where it is more effective.